mgbarois/german-cheat-sheet/README.md

 ## To do
 - Finish tables
-- Set picklist input types for list categories
+- Set picklist input types for list categories (+ set appropriate defaults)
-- Migrate db to heroku
-- Push latest api changes to heroku
-- Connect front end to heroku api
+- Adding a new task currently does not change the dashboard state -> fix this
+- Add "enter" keystroke event listener for modals
 - Customize styles

+- User/session setup

 ## Description